Understanding Aggressive Behavior and Bullying

 The first step in stopping bullying is understanding it, but parents are often unsure about how to address it when it impacts their child.
 Research has found that a direct, but age-appropriate, response is generally most effective.

 Young children in early childhood programs may display aggressive behaviors because they lack the language skills to express basic needs.
+Their behavior is their primary way of communicating.
 They do not yet understand the reasons for, or even have the ability, to share and take turns.
 They may feel frustration when they can’t do something.
 Children who are tired, hungry, or overwhelmed by sensory input may express their needs by crying, pushing, or biting.

 These developmental characteristics call for a different response to aggressive behavior than we might take with older children.
 If you’re concerned about aggressive behavior in your child’s early childhood classroom, talk with the teacher to find a solution.
 Changes in the schedule, such as offering more outdoor time, providing more hands-on activities, or planning experiences for small groups of children—rather than the whole group—can often alleviate the situation.
 Additionally, early childhood teachers can and should model appropriate skills for children and even offer age-appropriate lessons in social skills learning.
 Teachers should proactively build nurturing relationships with children, provide careful supervision, adapt the environment, and offer positive guidance.